-The Company's investment properties were most recently valued by management as at 31 December 2022.
+The Company's investment properties were most recently valued by management as at 31 December 2023.
 The investment property portfolio is typically appraised on an annual basis.

-Management exercises judgment in evaluating the unprecedented set of circumstances caused by Covid-19 and the Russia-Ukraine conflict, which have accelerated inflation and inhibited growth hereby creating valuation uncertainty.
-The latter's valuation was reported as being subject to 'material valuation uncertainty' as set out in VPS3 and VPGA 10 of the RICS Valuation - Global Standards.
-This does not equate to limited or no reliability of the valuation which Management uses for the determination of fair value for financial reporting purposes, but rather provides further insight as to the market context under which the valuation was prepared.
+Management exercises judgment in evaluating the valuation uncertainty caused by high levels of inflation and high borrowing costs as well as external risks of the Russian-Ukraine conflict, climate change and the political instability in the Eastern Mediterranean which impacted the scope of the independent valuer's work.
+The latter's valuation was reported as being subject to 'material valuation uncertainty' as set out in VPGA 10 of the RICS Valuation - Global Standards.
+This does not equate to lesser or no reliability of the valuation which Management uses for the determination of fair value for financial reporting purposes, but rather provides further insight as to the market context under which the valuation was prepared.